icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 Importing the EtherCAT application
 +++++++++++++++++++++++++++++++++++

-Introduction to EtherCAT application including details about importing and building application
+**Installing the etherCAT Master Software**

-If this is your first EtherCAT implementation you will need to install the EtherCAT Driver.
+   #.
+If you have not done so already you need to install the IgH EtherCAT Master for Linux, available at `<http://www.etherlab.org/en/ethercat/>`_
    #.
-Connect the M&M Kit to your computer using an EtherCAT cable.
+Connect the SOMANET COM etherCAT mopdule to your computer using the EtherCAT cable provided in the kit.
    #.
 Open a terminal and enter the following command to run the EtherCAT driver::

       sudo /etc/init.d/ethercat start